 Black olives and cucumbers have sulphur which is necessary for firming up the skin.
 Celery stalks have this substance as well.
 Remember that Vitamin A is contained within these fruits and vegetables.
 Once again this vitamin is one of the major ones that is needed to make the skin to look its best.
 Raw carrots, sweet potatoes and cantaloupe also fall into this category.

-Turkey contains carnosine and this substance slows down the aging process because it reduces the skin's ability to cross link.
+Turkey contains carnosine and this subtance slows down the aging process because it reduces the skin's ability to cross link.
 When the process of cross linking happens it makes the skin stiff and hard.
 So turkey can help the skin to bounce back to its original shape.

 Chocolate or cocoa powder is another good substance because it protects the skin against UV damage and boost blood flow which in turn helps to keep the skin full of nutrients and well hydrated.
-Other foods such as Avocado oil, corn, flax-seed and beets all have amazing benefits to heal and repair your skin.
+Other foods such as Avacodo oil, corn, flaxseed and beets all have amazing benefits to heal and repair your skin.
 These are foods that are good for your skin and will help it to look its best for many years to come.